AlexandreGrego/photonplatform/README.md

 **[7-create-harbor-registry.sh](7-create-harbor-registry.sh)**
   - This script will deploy a Harbor registry that can be used to store and pull down container images.
+  - he IP Addresses for the Master need to match the network you created with [4-create-networks.sh](4-create-networks.sh).
   - If you want to find out more information on Harbor, [click here](https://github.com/vmware/harbor)

 **[8-create-k8s-cluster.sh](8-create-k8s-cluster.sh)**
   - This will automate the deployment of a Kubernetes cluster
+  - The IP Addresses for the Master and ETCD nodes need to match the network you created with [4-create-networks.sh](4-create-networks.sh).
   - You can change the number of workers you want to deploy or you can scale the deployment later with `photon cluster resize <uuid cluster> <number of workers>`